sumeer1/scAEGAN/README.md

 # Installation Requisites

-The required libraries are inlcuded in environment.yml file.
+The required libraries are included in environment.yml file.
 In order to install these libraries, follow the following steps:

-* Creating the conda environment with the folowing command.
+* Creating the conda environment with the following command.
 This will create and install the libraries included in the environment.yml file for training the scAEGAN.
 ```
 conda env create --prefix ./env --file environment.yml --force
  ```